Lake Poorrarecup: Description

 The lake was once freshwater but became saline by 1967 as a result of deforestation within the catchment area and lower rainfall.
 It has a surface area of 1.99 km2, and holds 4.98 GL with a maximum depth of 3 m at full capacity.
 The catchment area occupies an area of approximately 94 km2 but only 59 km2 drains directly into the lake.
 The remainder drains into a number of smaller seasonal lakes and swamps further downstream with a total area of 3.8 km2.
 The lake has a roughly circular shape and is on the remnants of a plateau at an elevation of 225 m.
 The salinity of the water over the past couple of decades has been 10,500 mg/L.

 The lake is sustained by rainfall and groundwater inflow.
 It is part of an unfenced wetland vegetation buffer zone with a width of 38 to 350 m from the edge of the wetland.

 Catchment

 The catchment area is flat or gently undulating, and few well-defined drainage courses are found.
 Surrounding catchments also have mature landforms but also have a degree of dissection with reasonably well defined drainage lines.
 Some of the surrounding lakes include Lake Matilda and Lake Balicup.
 The entire area is underlain by sediments of Tertiary or Quaternary age, which overlay Precambrian granites and migmatites.
 The low hills in the landscape are often capped with pisolitic laterite, but sandy lunettes, that were once ancient dunes, generally occur parallel to the lake margins.

-The area recorded an average annual inflow of 2.65 GL between 1973 and 2001; approximately 78% of the water evaporated.
+The area recorded an average annual inflow of 2.65 GL between 1973 and 2001, with approximately 78% of the water evaporating.
 The lake has neither dried up nor overflowed in the past two decades.